Wyeomyia smithii: Plant adaptations

-Mosquito evolution/adaptations
+Mosquito evolution and adaptations

 The pitcher plant mosquito, Wyeomyia smithii, has been featured in scientific studies because of its co-evolution with the purple pitcher plant.
 The relationship between the two species highlights a genetic response to climate change, which details how a population can evolve at a quicker pace in order to make accommodations due to the changes in climate.
 The water-filled pitcher plant proved to be a suitable home for the mosquito in its habitat range.
 It is because both species can endure a temperate climate.
 This idea makes the pitcher plant the next option for this mosquito species to stay in its current domain.

 The relationship is beneficial for both species and allows them to continue to evolve together.
 The purple pitcher plant uses the mosquito for nutrients once the mosquitoes die off.
 And, these mosquitoes are no different than any other subspecies, in terms of attraction, they are drawn to water.
 The pitcher plant is filled with water and this is a type of environment that is used as a location for female mosquitoes to lay their eggs.
 Most pitcher plant mosquitoes tend to frequent a pitcher plant younger in age.
 Not only does the plant provide a steady source of food, it is a protective place for larvae to develop.